-Mesothelioma is a rare type of cancer that affects the mesothelium, or the lining of the chest and abdominal cavities.
+Mesothelioma is a type of cancer that affects the mesothelium, or the lining of the chest and abdominal cavities.
 It is caused by exposure to asbestos, a toxic mineral substance known for its durable, fire-resistant nature.
 The disease often doesn’t develop for years or even decades after the exposure.

 As a result, veterans account for nearly 30 percent of all mesothelioma lawsuits annually.
 Luckily, there are resources available to assist veterans with mesothelioma and their families find quality treatment and support, as well as financial compensation and legal help.